adey-px/milestone2/README.md

 ### 4.4 Testing User Story
 As a user I want to:
-1. add various numbers and get accutrate results
+1. add various numbers and get accutrate results. <br>
 When a user types numbers to be added and presses the addition key, he is able to obtain correct answer in the display unit

-2. subtract numbers and get accurate results
+2. subtract numbers and get accurate results. <br>
 When a user types numbers to be subtracted and presses the subtraction key, he is able to obtain correct answer in the display unit

-3. multiply two or more numbers and get correct values When a user types numbers to be multiplied and presses the multiplication key, he is able to obtain correct answer in the display unit
+3. multiply two or more numbers and get correct values. <br>
+When a user types numbers to be multiplied and presses the multiplication key, he is able to obtain correct answer in the display unit

-4. do division of numbers and obtain right answers When a user types numbers to be divided and presses the division key, he is able to obtain correct answer in the display unit
+4. do division of numbers and obtain right answers. <br>
+When a user types numbers to be divided and presses the division key, he is able to obtain correct answer in the display unit

-5. input whole integers and decimal numbers to add, subtract, divide or Multiply When a user presses the number keys, he is able to input both whole numbers and decimals
+5. input whole integers and decimal numbers to add, subtract, divide or Multiply. <br>
+When a user presses the number keys, he is able to input both whole numbers and decimals

-6. delete last number or set of numbers while typing to correct any error in input When a user presses the Backspace button, he is able to delete the numbers typed one at a time from the last number
+6. delete last number or set of numbers while typing to correct any error in input. <br>
+When a user presses the Backspace button, he is able to delete the numbers typed one at a time from the last number

-7. clear the Calculator screen
+7. clear the Calculator screen. <br>
 When a user presses the AC button, which works as clear screen,he is able to clear the calculator screen

-8. get result of performing simple arithmetic operations When a user presses the Equal button, he is able to get result of the specific arithmetic operation he does
+8. get result of performing simple arithmetic operations. <br>
+When a user presses the Equal button, he is able to get result of the specific arithmetic operation he does

-9. view result as output on the display unit
+9. view result as output on the display unit. <br>
-A user is able to view result after doing a simple arithmetic operation
+A user is able to view result in the display unit after doing a simple arithmetic operation

 ### 4.5 Bugs
 1. JavaScript codes not working properly and the Calculator not working as expected.
 I fixed this bug by contacting Tutor support and watching more videos on YouTube to get more ideas.